 Flora Franks was born on August 15th, 1876 to Morris and Bertha Greisheimer in Chicago.
-After a short-lived marriage to a man named William Tuteur, she married Jacob Franks in 1906 and the couple had three children.
+She married Jacob Franks in 1906 and the couple had three children.
 After her marriage she converted from Judaism to Christian Science and remained a devout practitioner all her life.
 Though reporters played up her grief during the trial, printing that she was insane and convinced her son was still alive, she was articulate, though quiet, on the witness stand and spent the rest of her life working for charitable institutions and the Christian Science faith.

 After Jacob Franks’ death in 1928 she lived with her son Jack before she remarried to Albert Louer, a Chicago attorney and widower, in 1933.
 They lived together in Highland Park until her death from breast cancer in 1937 when she was 60 years old.

 Josephine Franks was born on November 30th, 1906.
 Seventeen when her brother was killed, Josephine was the oldest Franks child.
 After Bobby’s disappearance she received death threats from several anonymous sources trying to extract a ransom from her family.
 One guilty pair of teenagers were caught and sentenced to six months in prison.
 In 1927 she married Richard Glaser and they had three children.

 In 1948 as the Leopold family prepared to make a case for Leopold’s eventual parole, they approached the Glasers and asked if they had any objections to his release.
 They replied that they had no opinion and that they would not help or hinder Leopold in his parole efforts.
 Several years after her husband’s death in 1954 she remarried to Carl Lederer.
 She had many grand-children and great-grand-children when she died in 2007, a month away from her 101st birthday.